 2. Stay on top of brand mentions

-It’s imperative for publicists and public relations professionals to stay on top of breaking news about their clients and brands to avoid being blindsided.
+It’s imperative for publicists and public relations professionals to stay on top of news coverage about their clients and brands to avoid being blindsided.
 Even well-seasoned actors can make off-the-cuff remarks that quickly spiral out of control.

 When Best Actress nominee Charlotte Rampling offered her opinion about diversity in the Oscars on Europe 1 Radio, her words were shared by broadcast media around the world.

-She quickly clarified her position, but this type of situation reinforces the need for immediate notification of media mentions.
+She quickly clarified her position, but this type of situation reinforces the need for timely notification of media mentions.
 Brands and publicists can set up alerts on broadcast monitoring tools like TVEyes and have the latest news delivered directly to their email inbox.
 This enables them to jump into action quickly and quell any media criticism.

-3. Share clips immediately
+3. Share clips internally